Fig Trees for Sale UK: Buying Guide

 Potted Fig Trees, Patio Fig Trees and Container Growing

+Fig trees are especially useful for pots and patios.
+In fact, growing a fig in a pot is often one of the best choices, not a second-best compromise.
 Why?
-Because figs can grow strongly if their roots are left to run freely.
+Because fig foliage can grow strongly if their roots are left to run freely.
 A pot helps keep the roots contained, which helps control the tree and can encourage fruiting rather than just leafy growth.

 A potted fig tree is a good choice if: